BetonQuest/BetonQuest/docs/Documentation/Configuration/Commands-and-permissions.md

 The download command (`/q download`) can be used to download tutorial quests & quest templates from the [Quest-Tutorials](https://github.com/BetonQuest/Quest-Tutorials) repository.
-For example `/q download BetonQuest/Quest-Tutorials main QuestPackages /default` will download the `default` tutorial quest and place it in the same folder.
+For example `/q download BetonQuest/Quest-Tutorials refs/tags/v2.0.0 QuestPackages /default` will download the `default` tutorial quest and place it in the same folder.
 The first argument (`gitHubNamespace`) is the github repository in the format user/repo or organisation/repo.
 Before you can download from a repo you need to add the namespace to the [`repo_whitelist`](Configuration.md#quest-downloader) in the BetonQuest config.
 This is a security measure that prevents users from screwing up all your quests or downloading malicious files if they get the permission to run this command by accident.
-The second argument (`ref`) is either a branch name or a git reference to a specific commit that should be downloaded.
-So for a branch (eg. `main`) both `main` and `refs/heads/main` works.
+The second argument (`ref`) is either a commit SHA or a git reference to a specific commit that should be downloaded.
+For a branch (eg. `main`)  `refs/heads/main` works.
 For a tag it is `refs/tags/tagname`.
 Pull request references ( eg. `refs/pull/1731/head`) are also possible but must be enabled in the [config](Configuration.md#quest-downloader).
 Keep in mind that anyone can open a pullrequest so use this very carefully.
 Third argument (`type`) is either `QuestPackages` or `QuestTemplates` depending on what type you want to download.
 As 4th argument (`sourcePath`)